 UX vs UI design: final thoughts

 Even though UX and UI go hand-in-hand, they are two different disciplines.
 While UX is more of an analytical field focusing on user behaviour and customer psychology, UI brings in the best design practices to create a visually stunning product.

 The key to success is to learn that UX and UI design should work in harmony and complement each other.
-After all, would it even be possible to deliver a seamless user experience without a functional and intuitive interface?
+After all, would it even be possible to deliver a seamless user experience without functional and intuitive visual design elements?
 And likewise: can you say that without extensive research, well-defined personas, or careful user testing, your interface will satisfy your target audience needs?
 I believe you know the right answers.